lipanski/kilometric/README.md

 You can **configure** the app with the following environment variables:

 - `KILOMETRIC_REDIS_URL`: Defaults to *redis://localhost:6379/0*.
-- `KILOMETRIC_REFRESH_RATE`: The desired rate at which buffered metrics should be pushed into Redis.
+- `KILOMETRIC_REFRESH_RATE`: The rate at which buffered metrics should be pushed into Redis.
 Defaults to *60*.

 ## Development